Sigma Harmonics: Music

 The music of Sigma Harmonics was composed by Masashi Hamauzu, who worked on Dirge of Cerberus, entries in the SaGa series, and was then working on the music for Final Fantasy XIII.
 Hamauzu co-produced and co-arranged the score with Mitsuto Suzuki; Suzuki was a new arrival at the company, and Sigma Harmonics was his first major role in game music.
 For his work, Hamauzu drew inspiration from the game's design document, its gameplay and narrative theme of rewriting the past, and Nakaaki's character illustrations.
 While there was a definite setting and tone, Hamauzu was not restricted by it, incorporating orchestral, synthesizer and piano elements into the score.
 Hamauzu's work on Sigma Harmonics overlapped with that of Final Fantasy XIII.

 Each piece of music was created based on requests from the development team, saying where and why the piece was needed.
 A problem with the soundtrack was maintaining CD-quality sound within the DS's limited ROM, as Hamauzu did not create MIDI versions.
 So the Savior sound tool could be used best, Hamauzu and Suzuki wrote the music so that it would sound normal within a compressed 16 kHz sound environment, limiting audio feedback.
 Hamauzu admitted that he composed the music as he liked without thinking of technical constraints, which caused issues with the available space.
 A notable element for Hamauzu was creating multiple battle themes for Neon's different outfits.

 The score included a live violin role performed by Hijiri Kuwano, a recurring collaborator of Hamauzu's.
 The use of a live stringed instrument, a recurring element of Hamauzu's scores, was possible due to the use of sound streaming.
 Due to space limitations, some completed tracks had to be cut from the game.
 Other tracks that remained needed to be shortened, which Suzuki deeply regretted.
 Hamauzu remembered it as one of his favorite projects due to its positive working atmosphere.
-The ending theme, "Harmonia vita", inspired by the game's narrative.
+The ending theme, "Harmonia vita", was inspired by the game's narrative.
 It was performed by Neon's voice actress Aya Hirano, composed and arranged by Shinya Saito, with lyrics by Aki Hata.

 The original version of "Harmonia vita" was released as part of Hirano's debut album Riot Girl, released on July 16, 2008 by Lantis.
 A soundtrack album was released on September 24.
 The album included full versions of pieces shortened for the game, cut musical tracks, and pieces used exclusively for advertising.
 The cover art was created by Nakaaki.
 A track from the game, "Hope Giving 'Dance of the Dog Howl'", was included in a promotional sample CD given out at the 2008 Tokyo Game Show in October.
 "Hope Giving 'Dance of the Dog Howl'" was later released in a remixed form as part of Military Tune, an album of remixes by noted DJs in 2010.